DNACENSolutions/dnac_ansible_workflows/workflows/device_discovery/README.md

 ### Prerequisites for Discovery

 Before running the Discovery feature, ensure you have:
-- Configured at least one **SNMP credential** on your devices.
+* Configured at least one **SNMP credential** on your devices.
-- Set up **SSH credentials** to allow Catalyst Center to manage devices.
+* Set up **SSH credentials** to allow Catalyst Center to manage devices.
 * **Network Access:** Ensure Catalyst Center has appropriate network access to reach the devices you want to discover.
 * **Device Support:** Verify that your devices support the chosen discovery protocol (CDP or LLDP).
-* **Credentials:** If Device Controllability is enabled, ensure Catalyst Center has the correct credentials to access and configure discovered devices.. please refer to Credential module
+* **Credentials:** If Device Controllability is enabled, ensure Catalyst Center has the correct credentials to access and configure discovered devices.
 * **Catalyst Center Configuration:**
     * Regardless of the method used, you must be able to reach the device from Catalyst Center.
     * Configure specific credentials and protocols in Catalyst Center user device_credentials workflow.